gordielachance/post-bookmarks/readme.txt

 === Custom Post Links ===
-Contributors:grosbouff,daggerhart
+Contributors:grosbouff
 Donate link:http://bit.ly/gbreant
-Tags: links,quick links,related links
+Tags: links,quick links,related links,custom links, post links
 Requires at least: 3.5
 Tested up to: 4.5.3
 Stable tag: trunk
 License: GPLv2 or later

-Add Fields to post types for appending/prepending arbitrary links to the post output.
+Adds a new metabox to the editor, allowing you to attach a set of related links to any post.

 == Description ==

-Add Fields to post types for appending/prepending arbitrary links to the post output.
+Adds a new metabox to the editor, allowing you to attach a set of related links to any post.

+* Nice GUI
+* Options page
+* Each link has a data attribute whose the value is the link domain url, making it very simple to style (for example, all links from Wikipedia could have a wikipedia icon — see the FAQ section)
+* Links are handled by the bookmark functions from the WP core
+* actions and filters hooks allows you to tweak the plugin for your own needs
+* links can be ordered by name or by a custom order

 = Contributors =

 The first version of this plugin has been forked from [Custom Post Links](https://github.com/daggerhart/custom-post-links) by Jonathan Daggerhart.
+The code has been deeply rewritten since.
 Other contributors [are listed here](https://github.com/gordielachance/custom-post-links/contributors)

 = Notes =